Zu Chongzhi

-Zu Chongzhi (祖沖之; 429–500 AD), courtesy name Wenyuan (文遠), was a Chinese astronomer, mathematician, politician, inventor, and writer during the Liu Song and Southern Qi dynasties.
-He was most notable for calculating pi as between 3.1415926 and 3.1415927, a record in accuracy which would not be surpassed for over 800 years.
+Zu Chongzhi (祖沖之; 429 – 500), courtesy name Wenyuan (文遠), was a Chinese astronomer, inventor, mathematician, politician, and writer during the Liu Song and Southern Qi dynasties.
+He was most notable for calculating pi as between 3.1415926 and 3.1415927, a record in precision which would not be surpassed for nearly 900 years.

 Life and works

 Chongzhi's ancestry was from modern Baoding, Hebei.
 To flee from the ravages of war, Zu's grandfather Zu Chang moved to the Yangtze, as part of the massive population movement during the Eastern Jin.
 Zu Chang (祖昌) at one point held the position of Chief Minister for the Palace Buildings (大匠卿) within the Liu Song and was in charge of government construction projects.
 Zu's father, Zu Shuozhi (祖朔之), also served the court and was greatly respected for his erudition.

 Zu was born in Jiankang.
 His family had historically been involved in astronomical research, and from childhood Zu was exposed to both astronomy and mathematics.
-When he was only a youth his talent earned him much repute.
-When Emperor Xiaowu of Liu Song heard of him, he was sent to the Hualin Xuesheng (華林學省) academy, and later the Imperial Nanjing University (Zongmingguan) to perform research.
+When he was only a youth, his talent earned him much repute.
+When Emperor Xiaowu of Song heard of him, he was sent to the Hualin Xuesheng (華林學省) academy, and later the Imperial Nanjing University (Zongmingguan) to perform research.
 In 461 in Nanxu (today Zhenjiang, Jiangsu), he was engaged in work at the office of the local governor.
+In 464, Zu moved to Louxian (today Songjiang district, Shanghai), there, he compiled the Daming calendar and calculated π.

 Zu Chongzhi, along with his son Zu Gengzhi, wrote a mathematical text entitled Zhui Shu (綴述; "Methods for Interpolation").
 It is said that the treatise contained formulas for the volume of a sphere, cubic equations and an accurate value of pi.
-This book has been lost since the Song Dynasty.
+This book has been lost since the Song dynasty.